pragtical/pragtical.github.io/docs/api/core.statusview.md

 (field) name: string
 ```

-A unique name to identify the item on the status bar.
+Unique identifier for the item

 ---